 Our Mission

-The home, located 12 miles from central Havana, Cuba, in the village of San Francisco de Paula, is filled with original furniture, artwork, china, fishing rods, animal trophies, guns, typewriters, and other objects collected by the author and his wives.
+The home, located 12 miles from central Havana, Cuba, is filled with original furniture, artwork, china, fishing rods, animal trophies, guns, typewriters, and other objects collected by the author and his wives.
 His phonograph still works.
 Original liquor bottles are on display in the living room.
 Closets contain clothing, jewelry, and personal memorabilia.
-When he left in 1960, he had intended to return.
+When Hemingway left in 1960, he had intended to return.

 Of special importance is the author’s 9,000 book library—approximately 18% of the books have writing in the margins, several thousand irreplaceable letters and telegrams, more than 4,500 photographs, five scrapbooks, manuscripts, and galley proofs.